CSEC380-Group-12/CSEC380-Final-Project/questions.md

 ## How do you prevent XSS is this step when displaying the username of the user who uploaded the video?
 We sanitize almost all inputs to the database to ensure that nothing malicious can be entered, intentionally or unintentionally.

-## How do you ensure that users can’t delete videos that aren’t his own?
+## How do you ensure that users can’t delete videos that aren’t their own?
 The method that is called when deleting a video checks the userID of the currently logged in user and the userID of the video uploader, and if they do not match, you cannot delete the video.

 # Activity 5